 His Treatise on Probability explored the foundations of knowledge regarding the meaning and measurement of probability, depicting probability as a logical relation, and therefore objective.

 In Economic Consequences of the Peace, he criticized the allies for the harshness of the reparations they imposed on Germany at the end of the World War I. The later rise of Hitler was thought by many to justify this condemnation.

 In A Tract on Monetary Reform he called for an end to the Gold Standard, on the basis that devaluation was preferable to deflation, and that sterling was overvalued.
 The British government later abandoned the Standard, and was forced to devalue sterling by 20%.

-In A Treatise on Money he distinguished between investments and saving, proposing that if investments exceeded saving, it led to inflation, but if saving exceeded investment, there would be recession.
+He distinguished between investments and saving, proposing that if investments exceeded saving, it led to inflation, but if saving exceeded investment, there would be recession.

 In The General Theory of Employment, Interest and Money, he argued, that unemployment occurs if people don’t spend enough money.